NiklasHallgrenCode/dota2-demo-replayer/README.md

 - Predict winner with channel points
 - Takes too long after ending a game before Dota quits
 - Show fight stats after a fight?
+- Improve logging
+- Dota 2 is blurry when starting using +playdemo